Monday, March 3, 2014

 There is an old saying, “March comes in like a lion and goes out like a lamb” so I thought would share some stories about lions.

-We are a bit weary of the snow here in Massachusetts, as are many others around the United States, so here’s hoping the lamb (good weather) is just around the corner!
+We are a bit weary of the snow here in Massachusetts, as are many others around the United States, so here’s hoping the lamb (pleasant weather) is just around the corner!

 The Hare and the Lion – Africa